HTTP-RPC/Kilo/README.md

 String values are automatically wrapped in double-quotes and escaped.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.

 `CSVDecoder` deserializes a CSV document into a list of map values.
-For example, given the preceding document as input, this code would produce the same output as the earlier `JSONDecoder` example:
+For example, given the preceding document as input, this code would produce the same output as the `JSONDecoder` example:

 ```java
 var csvDecoder = new CSVDecoder();